-Ellie Black made history at the 2017 FIG World Championships in Montreal, winning silver to be Canada’s first ever all-around medallist at the worlds.
-Black had produced a breakthrough performance for Canadian artistic gymnastics at Rio 2016, placing fifth in the women’s individual all-around for the country’s best ever Olympic result in the event.
+Ellie Black made history at the 2017 FIG World Championships in Montreal, winning silver to become Canada’s first ever all-around medallist at the worlds.
+A year earlier, Black had produced a breakthrough performance for Canadian artistic gymnastics at Rio 2016, placing fifth in the women’s individual all-around for the country’s best ever Olympic result in the event.

-Getting into the Sport: Started competitive gymnastics at age 9… Had her Olympic dream sparked while watching the Beijing 2008 artistic gymnastics competition on TV… Outside Interests: On hiatus from her kinesiology studies at Dalhousie University to focus on Rio 2016… Enjoys watching movies and listening to music… Odds and Ends: Favourite motto: Dream big, don’t let anyone else set your limits… Inspired by training mate Hugh Smith to keep pushing for her dreams… Collects keychains and Starbucks mugs from her travels…
+Getting into the Sport: Started competitive gymnastics at age 9… Had her Olympic dream sparked while watching the Beijing 2008 artistic gymnastics competition on TV… Outside Interests: Studying kinesiology at Dalhousie University … Enjoys watching movies and listening to music… Odds and Ends: Favourite motto: Dream big, don’t let anyone else set your limits… Inspired by training mate Hugh Smith to keep pushing for her dreams… Collects keychains and Starbucks mugs from her travels…

 Notable International Results

 Olympic Games: 2016 – 5th (all-around), 9th (team), 15th (vault), 15th (floor), 31st (uneven bars), 44th (beam); 2012 – 5th (team), 8th (vault), 15th (floor), 26th (beam)